-Old vs. new: which type of railing is right for you?
+Old vs. New, which type of railing is right for you?

-wood is susceptible to splintering, warping and rotting over time
+Wood is susceptible to splintering, warping, and rotting over time

 Aluminum is able to be bent to provide a natural flow

 On the other hand, aluminum can be curved and bent into various shapes and forms to allow for more natural and aesthetically pleasing designs.
-Additionally, due to aluminum’s overall strength, less material is needed to provide the same structural support as wood.
+Additionally, due to aluminum’s overall strength, less material is need to provide the same structural support as wood.
 Combining these factors allows aluminum to be used in a variety of railing applications that not only look great, but oftentimes can end up more cost effective.

 As we discussed before, choosing between a classic and the newest offering isn’t always easy.
 When making any decision between two products its always important to know the major differences.
 While a nostalgic and classical wood material might seem like a great and cheaper option at first, replacement costs and a lack of malleability can quickly accelerate the initial budget.